-For a more generalized print show experience, many designers prefer Surtex, which is held each May in New York City.
+For a more generalized print show experience, many designers prefer Surtex, which is held in February in New York City.
 Surtex draws a crowd of more than 6,000 attendees from markets such as “decorative fabrics, linens and domestics, contract textiles, wall coverings, floor coverings, apparel textiles, stationery, greeting cards, gift wrap and other paper products, tabletop, giftware, toys, ceramics, packaging and publishing.”
 If you are interested in licensing your work this is a show that you will not want to miss!

-The course was intended to be started in December, but can be used to prepare throughout the year.
+This course was intended to be started in December, but can be used to prepare throughout the year.

 P.S.
 Want to hear more from Khristian?
 Check out this Pattern Observer interview.